predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

        """Defines the foo walking strategy.

        Attributes:
-           depth (int): The depth per entity.
+           depth: The depth per entity.
-           walks_per_graph (float): The maximum number of walks per entity.
+           walks_per_graph: The maximum number of walks per entity.

        """

-       def __init__(self, depth, walks_per_graph):
+       def __init__(self, depth: int, walks_per_graph: float):
            super().__init__(depth, walks_per_graph)

-       def extract(self, graph, instances):
+       def extract(self, graph: KnowledgeGraph, instances: List[rdflib.URIRef]):
            """Extracts walks rooted at the provided instances which are then each transformed into a numerical representation.

            Args:
-               graph (graph.KnowledgeGraph): The knowledge graph.
+               graph: The knowledge graph.
                    The graph from which the neighborhoods are extracted for the provided instances.
-               instances (array-like): The instances to extract the knowledge graph.
+               instances: The instances to extract the knowledge graph.

            Returns:
-               set: The 2D matrix with its:
-                   number of rows equal to the number of provided instances;
-                   number of column equal to the embedding size.
+               The 2D matrix with its number of rows equal to the number of provided instances; number of column equal to the embedding size.

            """
            # TODO: to be implemented

 **NOTE:** don't forget to update the docstring of your walker.

-5. create the unit tests (*e.g.,* in the ``test_foo.py`` file) related to your walker in ``tests/walkers``:
+5. **create the unit tests** (*e.g.,* in the ``test_foo.py`` file) related to your walker in ``tests/walkers``:

 .. code:: python3